venu-shastri/ooad-uml-knowledge/SequenceDiagram.md

 - The message can flow in any direction; from left to right, right to left and back to the caller itself
 - The description of the message should go on the arrow
 - Arrow heads may change according to different message types
+- The message arrow comes with a description, which is known as a message signature, on it.
+The format for this message signature is below.
+**_message_name (arguments): return_type**

 #### Different message types;
 - Synchronous message